-Why? - New software in ambulances continues to support improved recording of compliance with the PVC insertion bundle.
+Why? - New software in ambulances supports improved recording of compliance with the PVC insertion bundle

-What are we doing and by when? - Compliance is monitored across all Regions to ensure it is maintained in line with the quality indicator aim.
+What are we doing and by when? - Regional compliance is monitored monthly to ensure the quality indicator aim is achieved across all regions.

-Doc 2019-09-25 Item 06 Board Quality Indicators Performance Report Page 7 Author: Executive Directors Date 2019-09-25 Version 1.0 Review Date: Nov 2019
+Doc 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 7 Author: Executive Directors Date 2019-11-27 Version 1.0 Review Date: Jan 2020